CitiesSkylinesMods/DocumentationWiki/Writerside/topics/How-to-remove-workshop-networks.md

 * Unsubscribe the building, or
 * Look in its 'Required Items' list (on workshop page) and subscribe any networks you're missing

 After doing that for all buildings, try loading the save again.
-If it works, save under new name and then it's up to you what you do with those buildings you just fixed/removed.
+If it works, save under new name, and then it's up to you what you do with those buildings you just fixed/removed.

 ## Was it Fixed?